There is no place on earth like Africa.

 Etosha, meaning “Great White Place”is dominated by a massive dry salt pan which fills only if the rains are heavy and even then only holds water for a short time.

 This temporary water in the Etosha Pan attracts impressive flocks of flamingos and the perennial springs along the edges of the Etosha Pan draw large concentrations of wildlife and birds.

-Etosha is one of those parks known for night time animal viewing around the waterholes.
+Etosha National Park in Namibia is one of those parks known for night time animal viewing around the waterholes.

 We unfortunately went during the wrong season, the rainy season, with the best time being from May to September.